-For example, in a recent research study, subjects that got fewer than six hours of sleep per night had a 250% higher gain in visceral body fat (potentially harmful internal fat tissue) than those who got between 6-8 hours.
+For example, in a recent research study, subjects that got fewer than six hours of sleep per night had a 250% higher gain in potentially harmful fat tissue than those who got between 6-8 hours.

-Curiously though, individuals who slept longer than eight hours per night likewise had nearly a 170% higher gain in visceral body fat than those who slept between 6-8 hours.
+Curiously though, individuals who slept longer than eight hours per night likewise had nearly a 170% higher gain in potentially harmful fat tissue than those who slept between 6-8 hours.
 Basically, you don’t want to sleep too long nor too short (assuming you get quality, deep sleep).

-With the plethora of sleep-tracking gadgets being used around the world today, there has never been a better time to be meticulous about your sleep habits.
-Be methodical about tracking your sleep length and quality so you can assess what works best for you.
+With many sleep-tracking gadgets being used around the world today, there has never been a better time to be precise about your sleep habits.
+Regularly track your sleep length and quality so you can assess what works best for you.

 5 Best Natural Ingredients to Help You Sleep

-Melatonin is a hormone produced by the pineal gland in your brain; it controls your internal body clock to induce drowsiness.
-The body produces melatonin by metabolizing the neurotransmitter serotonin.
-Melatonin secretion is also modulated by the hormone/neurotransmitter norepinephrine.
+Melatonin is a hormone produced by the pineal gland in your brain.
+It controls the internal body clock of individuals in order to induce drowsiness.
+The body produces melatonin by metabolizing serotonin.
+Melatonin release is also controlled by the hormone norepinephrine.

-Direct exposure to light environments (such as daytime sunlight) blocks melatonin synthesis by impeding the release of norepinephrine, whereas direct exposure to dark environments does the opposite.
+Direct exposure to light environments, such as daytime sunlight, blocks melatonin synthesis by blocking the release of norepinephrine, whereas direct exposure to dark environments does the opposite.

-Therefore, it is simpler for individuals to go to sleep when it’s dark outside rather than daylight.
-This is why routine body clocks are important for appropriate melatonin production and a healthy sleep-wake cycle.
-Graveyard shift employees might have a hard time staying asleep for more than a couple hours daily; their body is basically on an inverted schedule in regards to the circadian clock.
+Therefore, it is simpler for individuals to go to sleep when it’s dark outside rather than during the day.
+This is why routine body clocks are important for melatonin production and a healthy sleep-wake cycle.
+Graveyard shift employees might have a hard time staying asleep for more than a couple hours daily; their body is basically on an inverted schedule.

-There are a host of advantages from supplementing with melatonin, thanks to its potential for correcting irregular sleep patterns; when body clocks and sleep patterns are erratic, a multiplicity of illnesses become more likely.
+There are a host of advantages from supplementing with melatonin, thanks to its potential for correcting irregular sleep patterns; when body clocks and sleep patterns are random, many illnesses become more likely.

-For that reason, people with sleeping maladies like insomnia, and those that work the graveyard shift and/or get jet lag from taking a trip, should definitely consider using supplemental melatonin.
+For that reason, people with sleeping issues like insomnia, and those that work the graveyard shift or get jet lag from taking a trip, should definitely consider using supplemental melatonin.